vsemionov/django-blacklist/README.md

 A rule can target a user or an IP address.
 You can also target IP networks (ranges) by specifying the optional prefixlen field (number of network prefix bits).
 Each rule has a specific duration.
 After that duration passes, rules expire automatically, without a restart.
-When a request is rejected due to a matching rule, an response with HTTP status 400 (bad request) is returned, and an error is output from logger `django.security`.
+When a request is blocked due to a matching rule:
+ * Status 400 (bad request) is returned.
+ * An error template is rendered.
+   You can specify a custom one (see below), or use the one for status 400.
+ * A message is logged
+   (warning from logger `blacklist.middleware` for custom templates, or error from logger `django.security` otherwise).

 ### Removing Expired Rules